GUO-W/MultiMotion/README.md

 ---
 ### Preparing data
 Please request and download data from [ExPI](https://zenodo.org/record/5578329#.YbjaLPHMK3J)and put the data in /datasets.

-/Note: If you are NOT affiliated with an institution from a country offering an adequate level of data protection (most countries without EU, please check [the list](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en))
-, you have to sign the "Standard Contractual Clauses" when applying for the data.
-Please follow the instructions in the downloading website./
+\Note\: If you are NOT affiliated with an institution from a country offering an adequate level of data protection (most countries without EU, please check [the list](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en)), you have to sign the "Standard Contractual Clauses" when applying for the data.
+Please follow the instructions in the downloading website.

 Dataloading functions could be found in utils/dataset/pi3d.py.
 Visulisations futions could be found in utils/vis_2p.py.